InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

 The cluster should be ready in about 15 minutes.
 Once it is ready you will find that cluster credentials were added in ``~/.kube/config``.

-if you need to you can list and select a kubernetes context using the context ``NAME`` using ``kubectl``::
+If you need to you can list and select a kubernetes context using the context ``NAME`` using ``kubectl``::

     kubectl config get-contexts